 - Passion fruit vines need fertile soils, do not hesitate to use compost and mulch.
 The passion fruit's root system is quite vulnerable so maintain a healthy soil.
 It also needs full sun, warm climate and protection from the wind.
 The warmer the climate, the easier it grows.
 It will need a lot of water especially when fruiting, and generally requires a regular water supply.
 Though, it can't tolerate waterlogged soil.
-Make sure your site is well-drained. - Keep in mind that passion fruit vines need something sturdy to climb over (fence, water tank, trellis...).
-Knowing that it will smother other plants, you need to carefully choose your location. - If you want to grow it from seeds, use fresh and young seeds and plant them directly in the soil.
+Make sure your site is well-drained. - If you want to grow it from seeds, use fresh and young seeds and plant them directly in the soil.
 It will need 10 to 20 days to germinate.
 The older it is, the longer it will take to germinate.
 However, as usual, seeds will not necessarily grow true type.
 It is best to grow it from seedlings. - Plant them when they are about 20 cm high.
 Dig a hole that is at least twice as big as the root ball.
 Mix the soil with compost before you backfill.
-Then mulch thickly around the plant. - In the early days, you may need to tie your vine up to the support before your vine get the message. - Water it regularly, but make sure not to over do it, to avoid root problems. - Don't worry about the harvest, fruits will drop as soon as they will be ready.
-Collect them as often as you wish. - Pruning your passion fruit vine is very important if you want to keep it under control.
-You can prune it as soon as it has finished fruiting.
-The best time to prune is in spring as new growth resume. - The productivity of your vine may decrease after 3 years producing fruits.
+Then mulch thickly around the plant.